 Don't think "it can't happen to you."
 Read the story about an Arkansas REALTOR and her very sad fate.

 The number one safety tip that can save your life and keep you from being victimized is to simply trust your instinct.
 Our bodies have a built-in survival mechanism that is hardly ever wrong.
-When you get that gut feeling telling you something is wrong, listen to it, act on it and respect it.
+When you have that gut feeling that something is wrong, listen to it, act on it and respect it.

-First!
-Download the phone app designed for your safety.
+1. Download the phone app designed for your safety.
 The cost is covered for you by KCRAR.
 This app will notify law enforcement if you are in peril.
-Check it out here.
+Lifeline Response App

-2. Make sure someone knows where you are at all times.
+2. Make sure someone knows where you are always.
 This assures that someone knows if you are missing and can provide law enforcement officials with information to retrace your steps and locate you.
 Fill out an agent itinerary form and leave it in a place where someone knows where to find it.

 3. When showing properties, never let your escape route get blocked.
 Always let your clients lead the way.

 4. Keep your clients with you and in sight.
 That prevents them from stealing prescription medications from the medicine cabinet and any other valuables, such as checkbooks, bank statements, jewelry, etc. This also keeps them from leaving windows and doors unlocked for later re-entry.

 5. Get valuables out of sight.
 That means yours and your client's.
 Advise your clients to put away personal photos and store any items that are valuable and possibly dangerous (including weapons and guns).
 Leave your purses, laptops, PDAs in the car or at the office.
 Do not wear your expensive jewelry while showing or hold open houses.
 They make you a target.